mdion1/LightsAndSoundProj/Readme.md

 # Future Development/State of the Project
 Current project state = jenky, but works.
 I have tested using a prototype board, but have not gotten to see a full array of these in action.
 My remaining tasks:
--Tweak the hard-coded sensitivity level for each of the audio frequencies -Use the watchdog timer during sleep mode instead of the peripheral timer, in order to reduce standby power to 1.5uA.
+- Tweak the hard-coded sensitivity level for each of the audio frequencies
+- Use the watchdog timer during sleep mode instead of the peripheral timer, in order to reduce standby power to 1.5uA.
--Order, assemble, and test the next board revision based on changes I've hacked onto the prototype -Order, assembly, the batch programming PCB, and design an enclosure/jig to go with it.
+- Order, assemble, and test the next board revision based on changes I've hacked onto the prototype
+- Order, assembly, the batch programming PCB, and design an enclosure/jig to go with it.
--Source a cheaper microcontroller, now that I know how much RAM and flash I need.
+- Source a cheaper microcontroller, now that I know how much RAM and flash I need.
--Source a cheaper microphone, possibly a MEM's with lower quiescent power consumption.
+- Source a cheaper microphone, possibly a MEM's with lower quiescent power consumption.
 For this I will probably have to go outside of Digikey and Mouser, as the availability of low cost microphones is limited.
--Source an LED diffuser.
+- Source an LED diffuser.
 The light is a harsh point source, and I may want to offer diffusers built into the design.